 Launceston is the second biggest city in Tasmania after Hobart.

 Neptune (Poseidon) – Guards the Mersey River in Davenport by standing on a very high tripod-like structure.

 Davenport is situated on the northern side of Tasmania, where the ferries come and go from mainland Australia.

 On another note:

-Amphitrite, the wife of Poseidon commemorates the opening of a submarine telephone communication cable from Apollo Bay in Victoria (mainland Australia) to the island of Tasmania in 1936.
+Amphitrite, the wife of Poseidon commemorates the opening in 1936 of a submarine telephone communication cable from Apollo Bay (on mainland Australia) in Victoria to the Australian island of Tasmania.

 At the time it was the longest submarine cable in the world.
-This honour went to a Greek Goddess, which is good to know.
+The honour went to a Greek Goddess, which is good to know.

 The 1936 blue version of the Amphitrite stamp went up in price by 50 percent.